Enterobase Terms and Conditions¶

 - derivative analyses results will be made available to other users as soon as they are completed - this includes, serotyping and genotyping results.

-- the genome assembly will be available to data submitter only for a period of 6 - 12 months, after which it will be made publicly available.
+- the genome assembly will be available to data submitter only for a period of up to 12 months, after which it will be made publicly available.

 - the raw sequencing data will not be available through EnteroBase to any other user, but will be stored for running new analyses or for verification of past ones.